Common Cycling Injuries and How to Prevent Them: A Complete Guide

 It is also a good idea to sometimes alternate hand placement on the bars, distributing the pressure to different areas of the hand for a period of time.

 Some cyclists, especially those with small diameter bars, will benefit from thicker bar tape which will again help reduce the pressure.
+Some may even want to double up on the tape!

 The tilt of the bars and the positioning of the hoods also dictate how the pressure on the hands is distributed.
 If nerve injury is suspected, a competent bike fitter should have an idea of which nerve is involved and adjust the bars/hoods appropriately to redistribute the pressure off of the affected nerve.

-• (Pro Tip!)
+An excellent example of why searching for a bike fitter who is also a healthcare provider is a good idea.
+The same applies to the point below: - (Pro Tip!)
 Consider the Neck: Hand numbness, weakness, and pain can sometimes come from issues in the neck.
 This should be of no surprise, as the neck is placed in a straining position when you are on the bike, especially when you are in a particularly aggressive (aerodynamic) position.

 Consider my above suggestions with regard to “Neck & Shoulder Pain”.
 Also, consider what you are doing while off of the bike, that may contribute to neck and upper limb symptoms (i.e.: Are you straining over a desk all day?).
 When in doubt, see a trusted healthcare provider (one that cycles… bonus points if they are also a trained bike fitter) to help you figure this out.